 To either side of the Hall of the Barque are small chapels, with a stairway situated in the southeast corner that leads to the roof, and a sun chapel, which provides a fine view of the surrounding area.
 Here, atop the temple, one finds footsteps etched into the stone.
 Pilgrims often traced the contour of their feet to piously mark their journey to such sanctuaries.

 Beyond the Hall of the Barque, the pronaos has four columns of the polygonal type but which are slightly fluted on the top sections, except at their perfectly cylindrical bottoms.
 The base and the beginning of the shafts are carved from one block.
-Various chapels open to the north, with two lateral chapels to each side.
+Various chapels open to the north, with

 About the temple is an enclosure wall with a gate built by Ptolemy III known as Bab el-Amara.